 To be honest, we don’t suggest that students take on any extra work to prepare for the exam.
 The exam tests intuitive knowledge, and although brushing up one’s spelling, grammar and math skills can never hurt, it may not necessarily help with the exam.
 Buying PSAT, SAT preparation books will not help you.
 The best advice is to get a good night’s sleep and a good breakfast before the exam.
 Keep in mind that the exam, the essay section, the profile, and the report card are all important.
 One aspect is not more important than the others.

-We also accommodate students unable to write the TOPS exam day due to religious considerations.
+We only accommodate students unable to write the TOPS exam day due to religious considerations.
 Please contact the school (416-396-2410) if this applies to you.

 The math and science exams are multiple choice.
 There are 4 marks awarded for a correct solution, -1 for an incorrect response, and a blank response receives 0 marks.
 We are not looking for a particular mark for admittance, but rather looking at the way questions are approached.
 You will find the exam challenging!

 Yes, we do.
 Also, the English portion of the exam isn’t so much concerned with one’s English skills, but rather the student’s ideas and thinking processes.

 Applicants will be notified early in the new year.
 Applicants who were accepted into the program will receive a telephone call.
 Applicants who we were unable to accommodate into the program this year, will receive a letter.
 We would kindly request all parents and applicants not to email or phone the school directly inquiring about the admission status of an applicant as all students shall be notified in due course.

 Students NEVER receive the results of their TOPS entrance examination.
 Due to the number of applicants, we are unable to provide individual feedback on any aspect of their application.
 The exam is only one part of the application and may not have been what we considered a point of weakness or strength and is used for internal purposes only.